 During pregnancy – usually around the 24th week – many women develop gestational diabetes.
 A diagnosis of gestational diabetes doesn't mean that you had diabetes before you conceived, or that you will have diabetes after giving birth.
 But it's important to follow your doctor's advice regarding blood glucose (blood sugar) levels while you're planning your pregnancy, so you and your baby both remain healthy.
-You may also be interested in our book, Diabetes & Pregnancy: A Guide to a Healthy Pregnancy.

 Learn when and how gestational diabetes may affect your pregnancy.

 Because gestational diabetes can hurt you and your baby, you need to start treatment quickly.

 If you have type 1 or type 2 diabetes before getting pregnant, you can have a relatively normal pregnancy and give birth to a healthy baby.